Caprine herpesvirus 1

-Caprine alphaherpesvirus 1 (CpHV-1) is a species of virus known to infect goats worldwide.
+Caprine herpesvirus 1 (CpHV-1) is a species of virus known to infect goats worldwide.
 It has been shown to produce systemic and respiratory symptoms in kids and to cause abortions in adult goats.

-The virus is in the genus Varicellovirus, subfamily Alphaherpesvirinae, family Herpesviridae, and order Herpesvirales.
+The virus is in the genus Varicellovirus, subfamily Alphaherpesvirinae, family Orthoherpesviridae, and order Herpesvirales.

-It is less studied than some of the other ruminant viruses in the genus Varicellovirus including Bovine alphaherpesvirus 1 (BoHV-1), and research conflicts about its level of species specificity and its ability to cause bovine infection and illness.
+It is less studied than some of the other ruminant viruses in the genus Varicellovirus including Bovine herpesvirus 1 (BoHV-1), and research conflicts about its level of species specificity and its ability to cause bovine infection and illness.
 Like many other members of its genus, CpHV-1 has been shown to replicate in the respiratory tract and to cause latent infections.
 There is not currently a vaccine.